Year 5

 PE

 Children will have two PE sessions each week – please make sure your child wears their PE kit in school every Monday and Tuesday.
-If they wish, your child may wear leggings or jogging trousers to wear instead of shorts for outdoor PE.
+Please make sure your child has their school PE kit on, including a school jumper.
 For safety reasons, all watches and jewellery must be removed for PE lessons.
 If your child wears earrings, they must be able to remove them independently or cover them with medical tape.
 Please send medical tape in with your child if needed.
 Alternatively, it may be easier to leave earrings at home on PE days.

 COMPUTING

-The children will continue to learn about online safety through our resource, ‘Gooseberry Planet’.
-We will also be learning to use vectors to create images with computers.
+The children will continue to learn about online safety through our new resource, ‘Gooseberry Planet’.
+We will also be exploring digital film- making.

 MUSIC

-This term we will be learning to listen to, appraise and respond to Hip Hop music with a focus on ‘The Fresh Prince of Bel Air’ through Charanga Music.
+This term we will be learning to listen to, appraise, respond to and perform music as part of Charanga: Battle of the Bands!

 PSHE

 During this half term, the children will be learning about different aspects of life using LifeWise PSHE.
-We will learn about the Law and Parliament, the NHS and Freedom of Speech and Movement.
+We will about the human body, how to keep ourselves safe and how the human body changes from children into adults through puberty.
+We will also learn about relationships, including marriage.

 MFL